CodeWithKyrian/transformers-php/docs/introduction.md

 # Introduction

-## What is Transformers PHP
+## What is TransformersPHP

-Transformers PHP is a toolkit for PHP developers to add machine learning magic to their projects easily.
+TransformersPHP is a toolkit for PHP developers to add machine learning magic to their projects easily.
 You've probably heard about the Python library from Hugging Face, famous for doing awesome stuff with text, like summarizing long articles, translating between languages, and even image and audio related tasks.
 Transformers PHP brings this capability to the PHP world.

 ### Using Pre-trained Models

-The core idea behind Transformers PHP is to let you use models that are already trained.
+The core idea behind TransformersPHP is to let you use models that are already trained.
 "Pre-trained models" are just machine learning models that have been fed and learned from massive amounts of text data.
 They're ready to go out of the box and can perform a wide range of tasks.
-With Transformers PHP, these models run directly in your PHP application.
+With TransformersPHP, these models run directly in your PHP application.
 That means you don't need to use external services or APIs to process your data.
 Everything happens locally, on your server.